What’s your saga?

 We teach the SAGA Process through our book, workshops, and other learning opportunities.
 Our goal is to help animal-assisted practitioners build practical skills for collecting and using data so they can better understand their work, communicate their impact, and continue improving the programs they care about.
 These skills include the ability to:

-• Choose simple ways to collect useful information during or after sessions
+• Choose simple ways to collect useful data

-• Organize what you collect so you can see patterns over time
+• Organize information to see patterns over time

-• Explain and share the impact of your work with others
+• Explain the impact of your work with others